Vincent is voiced by: Kazuyuki Okitsu (JP), Robert McCollum (EN)

 - Overly Long Name: Elizabeth Ethel Cordelia Midford is her full name in the anime.
 It's not unusual for that time period either.

 - Perfectly Arranged Marriage: Well, not perfectly, but Ciel does seem to have warmed up to their arranged marriage some more and Lizzie herself also seems quite happy about it.

 - Plucky Girl: It isn't obvious at first, but Lizzie eventually reveals a brave side who is determined to face any danger to protect Ciel.
-She just doesn't like
+She just doesn't like to show it.

 - Protectorate: She's definitely this to Ciel.
 He threw himself in front of a bear for her first, but he's taken to doing whatever he has to do to make sure she's safe from a ship load of zombies.
 It's lampshaded in chapter 58 she even states that her goal was to be a wife Ciel could protect.
 Then she changes this so she could protect Ciel.

 - Satellite Love Interest: Her role in this story is to be Ciel's fiancée and Morality Pet who keeps him in touch with his compassionate human side.
 Virtually all of her characterization comes from her relationship with Ciel since she made herself overly cute and pretended to be defenseless specifically so that Ciel likes her.
 When she reveals herself as an accomplished swordswoman, it's entirely for the sake of protecting Ciel.

 - Savvy Guy, Energetic Girl: The cheerful and affectionate Energetic Girl to Ciel's cynical and overly serious Savvy Guy.